YuxiXie/SG-Deep-Question-Generation/build-semantic-graphs/README.md

 * Get the results of dependency parsing and coreference resolution

-    - To initialize the predictors, you need to download the models of dependency parsing and coreference resoluation, _e.g._, the latest models released from [AllenNLP](https://demo.allennlp.org/).
+    - To initialize the predictors, you need to download the models of dependency parsing and coreference resolution, _e.g._, the latest models released from [AllenNLP](https://demo.allennlp.org/).

     ```bash
     python preprocess/get_coref_and_dep_data.py data.train.json data.valid.json dp.json crf_rsltn.json